aar2dee2/ButterBeer/db-schemas.md

 1. #### __users__:
   The basic user schema that will use be used for registration and authentication.

+  `Note` need to see how Supabase auth with Twitter can be used here and if the fields can be pulled from Twitter itself.

   Columns will include:

       1. id: primary key column (int type)